 - Jeepneys Don’t complain about neighbours getting cosy with you on jeepneys – space is meant to be shared.

 - Restaurants Filipinos hiss to gain someone's attention, often in restaurants to signal the waiter.
 It's not considered rude.

 Bakla (gay men) and binalaki or tomboy (lesbians) are almost universally accepted in the Philippines.
-Harrassment is rare and you can usually be as 'out' as you want to be.
+Harassment is rare and you can usually be as "out" as you want to be.

-The traditional nexus of gay life is the Malate district of Manila, specifically around the intersection of J Nakpil St and M Orosa St. While there is still a scene there, the more popular clubs and bars have moved uptown to the Fort ('BGC') district.
-Other major cities such as Cebu also have well-established gay centres.
+The traditional nexus of LGBTIQ+ life is the Malate district of Manila, specifically around the intersection of J Nakpil St and M Orosa St. While there is still a scene there, the more popular clubs and bars have moved uptown to the Fort ("BGC") district.
+Other major cities such as Cebu also have well-established LGBTIQ+ centers.

 There's a roving pride march every year in Manila in late June.

 Online resources for the Philippines include:

 - Outrage Magazine (www.outragemag.com)